kstenerud/concise-encoding/ce-structure.md

  * Platforms might not support data with cyclical references.
  * Platforms might not provide some of the less common data types such as [edge](#edge), and [node](#node).
 Generic types for these could be provided by the codec.
  * The destination structure might not support [references](#reference).
 In such a case, duplicating the data might be enough (taking care not to exceed the [global object limit](#user-controllable-limits)).
+ * Applications **SHOULD** always decide upon a common configuration across all codecs in all platforms they use so that they conform to the same [limits](#security-and-limits).